At A Glance

 And did we mention the beautiful grounds?
 The Gateway Arch National Park grounds consist of 91-acres.
 On the property, there are five miles of walking paths, reflecting pools, unparalleled views of the Mississippi, and over 4,000 trees.

-The Gateway Arch was built to commemorate Thomas Jefferson and the Louisiana Purchase.
+The St. Louis Arch was built to commemorate Thomas Jefferson and the Louisiana Purchase.
 St. Louis played a central role in the American westward expansion that followed the purchase.

 Yes.
 The museum and grounds are free to visit, but the tram to the top requires a paid ticket.
 Each tram tour has an estimated duration of between 45 and 60 minutes.
 Unfortunately, it’s worth mentioning that the trams are small five-seat orbs, so this is not a good activity for larger people.